GluuFederation/docs-ce-prod/docs/source/installation-guide/install.md

     Only run setup.py **one time**.
 Running the above command twice will break the instance.

 !!!
 Note
-    As of 3.1.4, OpenLDAP and Asimba have been deprecated.
+    OpenLDAP and Asimba is now deprecated.
 If they are needed, run `./setup.py -allow_deprecated_applications`.
 If you plan to cluster your Gluu Servers, we do not recommend using OpenLDAP.

 You will be prompted to answer some questions about your deployment.
 Hit `Enter` to accept the default values.